ABOUT YOUR TRAINING ZONES - Click here for more on RPE (rating perceived exertion)

 Zone 1 - Active Recovery - This is your active recovery zone.
 It’s a very important zone to integrate within you training and not one to neglect.
 This is a zone that athletes tend to spend very little time in, which is not a good thing.
 Fitter athletes will benefit greater from doing recovery workouts compared to no workouts at all.
-This is considered an easy riding or running day, applying light pedal pressure or running on flat terrain, with minimal effort.
+This is considered an easy riding or running day, applying light pedal pressure or running on flat terrain at an easy pace.
 Example - Doing a recovery ride after consecutive hard days of training on the bike or competing in a race, will allow your body to flush out built up waste products, keep your body in a rhythm of riding and maintain a suppleness in your muscles and connective tissues.
 This keeps blood & oxygen pumping through the body to aid in recovery.
 It is very important to stay within this zone and not make an easy day too hard.
 At times, complete rest rather then a light workout would be a greater benefit physically as well as mentally.

-Zone 2 - Endurance Zone, also called the Aerobic zone.
+Zone 2 - Endurance - Also called the Aerobic zone.
 This is an all day pace or the “classic long slow distance” (LSD) training.
 Long endurance workouts are what is needed to maximize the benefit potential of this intensity zone while keeping your RPE 2-3.
 It is vital that you do enough of your workouts whether riding, running, climbing, swimming, strength training, etc. in this zone to prepare your body for the higher demands of training & competing later on.
 Over time, training in this zone will lead to a stronger & more efficient cardiorespiratory (heart, blood vessels, lungs, passageways, etc.) and muscular system leading to an overall increase in your stamina & ability to endure.
 You want to practice being as efficient as possible in this zone, focusing on mechanics, cadence, breathing, hydration, training stress, etc. Practice is an integral part for all sports and cycling or running is no different.

 Zone 3 - Tempo - Some coaches call this zone the “gray zone” of training while others call it the “meat and potatoes” of every cyclist training program.
-This is a level of intensity that most athletes will find themselves in and when balanced appropriately with other training zones, it can cause some of the greatest adaptations to your fitness.
+This is a level of intensity that most athletes will find themselves in and when balanced appropriately with the other training zones, it can cause some of the greatest adaptations to your fitness.
 However, by spending to much time in this zone will not make you a faster sprinter or better on the climbs, it will just mean that your good at tempo so remember that the right balance of your training time and focusing on improving your limiters will make you a more complete athlete.
 If your goal is a 100 mile ultra or an MTB century, then the longer the workout at this intensity the better.
-A tempo workout needs to be done at a sustainable pace that feels fast and takes some work to maintain.
+Tempo workouts need to be done at a sustainable pace that feels fast and takes some work to maintain.
 Do not underestimate the amount of work that is required when training in this zone and the amount of recovery time after.

 Zone 7 - Neuromuscular Power - These are very short highly intense intervals lasting under 30 seconds, usually falling within the 10 second range.
 They place a huge demand on your kinetic chain (muscular, skeletal & nervous system) and energy systems.
 Don’t focus on what your power-meter or HR monitor is saying, just focus on giving it your all, controlling the bike, keeping good running form and being safe.
 These are highly explosive efforts and can be performed in a variety of ways.

-Summary - Using the zones above gives guidance to your training and a clearer understanding of the reasons behind the workloads your coach is giving you.
+Using the zones above gives guidance to your training and a clearer understanding of the reasons behind the workloads your coach is giving you.
 Zones, numbers and percentages are in place for assistance during your training to help you reach the right intensity levels, however, don’t become overly focused on the numbers or a slave to them.
 Learn to listen to your body and what it is telling you.
 Become very familiar with the RPE Scale.
 While you are training, you are never just in one zone, you are always over lapping zones, the idea is that when a workout calls for a specific zone or interval, your using a larger percentage of that zone.
 Lastly, be sure to do your specified workouts in the given zone, this ensures that your not making your easy days to hard or your hard days to easy.